milk-v/milkv.io/docs/duo/application-development/wiringx.md

 </div>

 Please note that many of Duo's pins have multipurpose functionality.
 When using `wiringX` to control the functions of each pin, it is important to confirm the current state of the pin to ensure it matches the desired functionality.
-If it doesn't, you can use the `duo-pinmux` command to switch it to the desired function
+If it doesn't, you can use the `duo-pinmux` command to switch it to the desired function.

-Please refer to the detailed usage instructions for more information：[pinmux](https://milkv.io/docs/duo/application-development/pinmux)
+Please refer to the detailed usage instructions for more information：[pinmux](https://milkv.io/docs/duo/application-development/pinmux).

 ## 1. wiringX APIs